 There’s no denying the power of technology and social media.
 In minutes, content has the ability to spread, influence, and entertain people all around the world.
-An unknown individual can in an instant touch the lives of millions worldwide.
+An unknown individual can instantly touch the lives of millions worldwide.
 Is this a good thing?

 It certainly can be.
-It’s easier than ever to connect to others, to learn, to stand up for a cause, but unfortunately, it has also changed the way we connect and communicate in person.
+It’s easier than ever to connect to others, to learn, to stand up for a cause.
+Unfortunately, it is changing communication and how we connect with people.
 And, being in the midst of a global pandemic, we might be on the brink of a whole new level of mental distancing.

-Prior to the COVID-19 pandemic, smartphones, the web, and social media were all influencing our relationships as well as our interpersonal skills.
+Prior to the COVID-19 pandemic, smartphones, the web, and social media were all influencing our relationships and interpersonal skills.